quasilyte/KTemplate/_docs/ktemplate_php_api.md

 * `FilterLib` - implementations for core filters
 * `FunctionLib` - implementations for core functions

+> All classes that have `Internal` part in their namespace are not supposed to be used outside of the KTemplate package.

 Here is a minimal example that uses the default config:

 ```php